-- Buildings should not incorporate elements which could preclude the installation of solar thermal or solar PV during or after construction. - Avoid shading from trees, buildings, etc. - Check zoning in the area to ensure future construction will not cast a shadow on the array. - Identify ordinances which may affect the installation of solar. - Keep the south-facing section obstruction-free. - Minimize rooftop equipment. - Select a compatible roofing system and consider roof warranties. - Identify areas for future PV array and estimate full build-out capacity and provide an outline drawing. - Ensure structure is capable of carrying additional load, including wind load. - Specify electric panel capacity sufficient to accommodate total power coming into the building (PV plus breaker protecting main). - Identify electric panel location and spare breaker location for PV interconnection. - Install conduit pathways sized to full build out including roof penetrations and external disconnect per the utility requirements for AC disconnect.
-Adequate space should be provided for future inverter & related equipment location.
+- Buildings should not incorporate elements which could preclude the installation of solar thermal or solar PV during or after construction. - Avoid shading from trees, buildings, etc. - Check zoning in the area to ensure future construction will not cast a shadow on the array. - Identify ordinances which may affect the installation of solar. - Keep the south-facing section obstruction-free. - Minimize rooftop equipment. - Select a compatible roofing system and consider roof warranties.

+- Identify areas for future PV array and estimate full build-out capacity and provide an outline drawing. - Ensure structure is capable of carrying additional load, including wind load. - Specify electric panel capacity sufficient to accommodate total power coming into the building (PV plus breaker protecting main). - Identify electric panel location and spare breaker location for PV interconnection. - Install conduit pathways sized to full build out including roof penetrations and external disconnects per the utility requirements for AC disconnects.
+Adequate interior space within an electrical room should be provided for future inverter & related equipment location.

-• • • WTCC 1.3.5 Emerging Technologies
+WTCC 1.3.5 Emerging Technologies